sketch-hq/SketchAPI/docs-website/README.md

 # Developer website

-The build process in this folder generates the developer website for [Sketch](http://sketch.com), that is hosted on Netlify at [developer.sketch.com](https://developer.sketch.com).
+The build process in this folder generates the developer website for [Sketch](https://sketch.com), that is hosted on Netlify at [developer.sketch.com](https://developer.sketch.com).

 Alternatively, the website content is contained in the sibling [`docs`](../docs) folder.

 ## Contribute!

-We've made this public so you can contribute to it.
+We’ve made this public so you can contribute to it.
 If you find a typo, or an error, or want to improve the content, feel free to send us a pull request.
-Also, if there's anything you'd like to see covered or documented, file an issue and we'll do it for you.
+Also, if there’s anything you’d like to see covered or documented, file an issue and we’ll do it for you.

 In order to make a change open a PR branching off `develop`.
 You should see a Netlify deploy preview appear in the PR, which is a convenient way to see how your changes will impact the live site.

 It may take some time to see your changes live on [developer.sketch.com](https://developer.sketch.com), since production deployments only happen alongside Sketch releases.

-> We use [Jekyll](http://jekyllrb.com) as our content backend, so make sure to read their docs if you need help understanding how the system works.
+> We use [Jekyll](https://jekyllrb.com) as our content backend, so make sure to read their docs if you need help understanding how the system works.

 ## Starting a local dev server

-If you want to get the site working locally to preview your changes, you'll need to have [node](https://nodejs.org/en/) and [bundler](http://bundler.io) installed.
-On OS X you'll also need to have Xcode's command-line tools installed (`xcode-select --install`).
+If you want to get the site working locally to preview your changes, you’ll need to have [node](https://nodejs.org/en/) and [bundler](https://bundler.io) installed.
+On macOS you’ll also need to have Xcode’s command-line tools installed (`xcode-select --install`).

-Once you have them, to start a local dev server invoke the `run` script in this folder,
+Once you have them, to start a local dev server invoke the `run` script in this folder:

 ```
 ./run